kurron/cloud-formation-mongodb/README.md

 # Tips and Tricks

-## Creating an ECS Cluster
+## Creating A Stack
 There is a convenience Bash script that can be run to create a new cluster.
 If you just want to test things out run `scripts/create-stack.sh`.
 In several moments, your cluster should be created.
 Check your AWS console for confirmation.

-If you want to specify certain aspects of the VPC, try running something like this:
+If you want to specify certain aspects of the stack, try running something like this:
 `scripts/create-stack.sh production-cluster Phoenix production you@somewhere.com`.
 This form provides the following:
 * stack name of `production-cluster`